—- Eyewitness account —-

 CLUB NAUTIQUE PARKING

-Inside the gate, in broad daylight, shirtless bystanders were milling about, lurking and looting.
-Office supplies and abandoned equipment littered the ground.
+Inside the gate, in broad daylight, shirtless bystanders were milling about, lurking and looting office supplies and abandoned equipment.
 Even police changed to plain clothes to join in: “Finally US Aid got to us.”
 He meant furniture and air conditioner, luxury none of us on “dong” salary could ever afford.
 Even on my brother’s medic captain’s pay, his first wife couldn’t afford to stay “til death do us part”.
+In reviewing Evac Plan, the WH group doubted local police and soldiers would stay guard for the last American and at-risk Vietnamese to leave unharmed.

-What had been bottled up e.g. class resentment, religious and ethnic strife, 400X Hiroshima worth of bomb – 4.6 million tons to be exact- agent Orange and agent CIA, death and destruction, divorce and dispossession – coup after coup, long speeches and teary farewell (they, us, them, which side was which) finally popped, Khmer-Rouge style: the inmates running the asylum when the lit blew up.
+What had been bottled up e.g. class resentment, religious and ethnic strife, 400X Hiroshima worth of bomb – 4.6 million tons to be exact- agent Orange and agent CIA, death and destruction, divorce and dispossession – coup after coup, long speeches and teary farewell (they, us, them, which side was which), husbands let wives be whores, taxi picked up only expats for larger tips, battles lost in whorehouse and not out in the field). finally popped, Khmer-Rouge style: The inmates running the asylum.

-My brother saw a parked car whose chauffeur slump over its steering wheel.
-His body was the only one on the lot that wasn’t moving.
-There was nothing more dangerous than young men who suddenly be in the possession of a loaded gun.
-Heck, even young girls too (revolutionary chic’s!).
+My brother saw a parked car whose chauffeur slump over the steering wheel.
+That body was the only one on the lot that wasn’t moving.
+Nothing is more dangerous than young men who suddenly be in the possession of a loaded gun. (even revolutionary chic’s struck a pose for a selfies and souvenir).

-Private vehicles and Army Jeeps previously status symbols then turned liability (the ultimate was Ky’s handgun and jet used to court his hostess de l’air later turned spouse).
-After offloading passengers, the convoy made a U turn for another load.
-We stood out like a sore thumb, an easy mark among a sea of zombie-like looters.
+Private vehicles and army Jeeps previously status symbol now a liability (the ultimate was Ky’s handgun and AirForce jet used to court his hostess de l’air-turned spouse).
+After offloading all passengers, the convoy made a U turn for its next haul.
+We, its unintended tail, stood out like a sore thumb, an easy mark among shirtless zombie-like looters.

-At the water edge stood an imposing 10-foot static sandbag wall, partitioning the haves and have nots.
+At the water edge stood an imposing 10-foot static sandbag wall, partitioned the haves and have nots.
 This barge-turned-bunker blocked our river view.
 It’s an 11th-hour plan conceived by the Oval Office, the Embassy, and Can Tho outpost, a brainchild of Carmody (see Honorable Exit).
-Army Engineers Corp retrofit, a marked improvement from previous all-hell-broke-loosed open-air vessels: shoving, slipping in stampede.
+Army Engineers Corp retrofit, a marked upgrade from previous all-hell-broke-loosed open-air vessels, a death trap with shoving and slipping in herd stampede.

-That March lightning-fast retreat left disgruntled civilians and Army – who themselves abandoned by superiors – with no time to evacuate their immediate families.
-Mob hysteria could care less friends or foes.
-SVN dominoes (not the theory of the same name by the Eisenhower administration) fell one by one, folding MR map from Central Region to Central District, better known as Convoy of tears.
+Mob hysteria had a mind of its own and would care less about friends or foes.
+SVN dominoes (not the theory of the same name by the Eisenhower administration) fell one by one, folding its MR map from Central Region to Central District, better known as Convoy of Tears.
+Jail house freed prisoners to add fuel onto a hot bonfire.

-Standing atop the sandbag heap – a lone gun (M16) screamed:
+Standing atop the sandbag heap – a lone gun (M16) in un-tugged white short sleeves paced back and forth, while screamed out:

 “Just get out of here”

-as his reply to my brother-in-law lingering and inquiring (Xem xet tinh hinh – situation assessment).
+seeing my brother-in-law linger (Xem xet tinh hinh – situation assessment).

 April 29 – Late afternoon, Pier 5

 Engine idling, we huddled.
-Having loaded and unloaded time and again, we grew skeptical.
-Fifth and final attempt over the sand wall (we couldn’t see who were supposed to board, where and when it was going to start).
-At the water edge (filled with oil and god-knows-what in the water) I could not envision my mom and brother swim.
+Having loaded and unloaded time and time again, we grew skeptical.
+Fifth and final attempt over the sand wall (we couldn’t see who, how many, were supposed to board, where and when it was going).
+The water edge (filled with oil and God-knows-what in the water) stood as our final destination.
+I could not envision my mom and brother swim.

 Millions of calculations.
 Nine little heads!